Buffalo5533/github-pages.io/README.md

-Dangling CNAME, get your domain back by verifying your domain on GitHub Pages
+CNAME points to a GitHub Page that doesn't exist anymore, get your domain back by verifying it on GitHub Pages

 https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages#verifying-a-domain-for-your-user-site